s1wz/apple-music-fullscreen-fix/README.md

 ## Installation

+**⚠️ Note: This extension is not signed by Mozilla/Firefox, so it cannot be installed as a regular add-on.
+Use the methods below instead.**

 ### Method 1: From GitHub Release (Recommended)
 1. Go to the [Releases page](https://github.com/s1wz/apple-music-fullscreen-fix/releases)
 2. Download the latest `apple-music-fullscreen.zip` file